Children's Hospital is part of the UPMC family.

 RND can also occur in children with growth plate fractures.
 The pain from RND typically is not helped by pain medications, and medical testing usually shows normal results.

-At Children’s Hospital of Pittsburgh of UPMC, we have partnered with The Children’s Institute to create a treatment program for children with RND.
+At UPMC Children's Hospital of Pittsburgh, we have partnered with The Children’s Institute to create a treatment program for children with RND.
 The program consists of a combination of exercise therapy to retrain the affected nerves and pain reduction techniques such as biofeedback, stress reduction, and mindfulness.
 The program has treated children from western Pennsylvania as well as from around the country.

 Learn more about common types of pediatric arthritis and other rheumatic diseases.